netzkolchose/django-computedfields/docs/examples.rst

             ],
             prefetch_related=[]     # HELP, what to put here?
         )
-        def comp(self):
+        def busy_is_better(self):
-            # 1000 lines of code following here
+            # 1000+ lines of code following here
             ...

-To make it short - yes that is possible as long as things are cyclefree.
+To make it short - yes that is possible as long as things are cycle-free.
 Should you do that - probably not.

 :mod:`django-computedfields` might look like a hammer, but it should not turn all your database needs into a nail.
-Maybe look for some better suiting tool.
+Maybe look for some better suited tools crafted for reporting needs.